 The main objective of foreign language study is to make our students aware of the world in which they live and of the diverse cultures, which exist outside of their own.
 In the global community of the 21st century, students must be linguistically and culturally equipped to communicate successfully both in a pluralistic American society and abroad.
 One credit in foreign language is necessary to meet graduation requirements.
-Refer to Page 7 for Advanced Regents requirements.
+Refer to Advanced Regents requirements here.

 Students develop the four types of skills in a foreign language: listening comprehension, speaking, reading, and writing.
 Students will practice basic speaking and writing skills through short dialogues and short paragraphs.
 Students will demonstrate a thorough knowledge of grammar and vocabulary through oral and written exercises in texts and workbooks.
 Students are questioned frequently to assure comprehension.
 Pronunciation is practiced daily during a conversation period.
 Culture is included throughout the year.
 Students will develop a good basic vocabulary, will correctly use verbs in the present tense, have daily strong pronunciation skills and will converse within these parameters.